2881099/FreeSql.Wiki.VuePress/docs/en/guide/Entity-Relationship.md

 - If there is an association relationship, just use the navigation object directly, and the `On` condition will be automatically attached;

 [《What problems can navigation properties solve?》](https://www.cnblogs.com/kellynic/p/13575053.html)

+> Warm up note: to load navigation attributes, you need to solve the problem of dead cycle reference.
+When the reference relationship is very complex, it may lead to the failure of using navigation attributes for the first time.
+The second time is enough.
+The solution is to preheat all entity classes when the program starts, and while execute fsql.Select\<object\>().Astype (entity type);

 ## Custom Navigation Relationship